 And look Ma!
 No sleeves!

 And if that wasn’t enough for the franchise that got it right when they went back to their old logo for the future.
-Continuing the more welcome trend of subtle and relevant team jersey sponsers (from Orlando’s Disney Magic kingdom to Philly’s Stubhub (sort of) that NBA London will have a field day with) the Timberwolves are rocking the Fitbit on their shoulder straps.
-And probably their players wrists too.
+Continuing the more welcome trend of subtle and relevant team jersey sponsors (from Orlando’s Disney Magic kingdom to Philly’s StubHub (sort of) that NBA London will have a field day with) the Timberwolves are rocking the Fitbit on their shoulder straps.
+And probably their player’s wrists too.

 Make sure you keep track of Minnesota this forthcoming Winter season, however.
 As like their new uniforms, they’re the new team to beat.